synthie-cat/smw-kaizo-chat-updater/README.md

 - Pressing `F3` will increment the current Exits by 1 - Hotkey is changeable via Firebot UI

 *Future plans*:

-Working on an automatic scraping of the required data from smw-central to further ease the process. :slight_smile:
+Working on an automatic scraping of the required data from smw-central to further ease the process.